joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/es/2026/07/16/espanol/mundo/guerra-ucrania-protestas-ministro-defensa.html

 **Orphanage Fire Kills Eleven in Algeria**\
-`The fire   Thursday morning at an orphanage near the nation’s capital killed 11 people, including children, and injured a dozen, the authorities said.`\
+`The fire on Thursday morning at an orphanage near the nation’s capital killed 11 people, including children, and injured a dozen, the authorities said.`\
 https://www.nytimes.com/2026/07/16/world/africa/algeria-orphanage-fire.html

 **What Do You Want to Know About New York Times Journalism?**\